< Expand the Menu to access our Tree Identification Pages

 Odour Bush Mallotus claoxyloides Other names: Green Kamala, Smell-Of-The-Bush

-This large native shrub or small tree less than 10m in height originates in subtropical and drier forms of rainforests (Image 1).
-Bark is a green to grey in colour, hard with corky blisters and fine fissures (2).The Odour Bush Mallotus claoxyloides also called Green Kamala is strongly scented especially when flowering and can be smelled from a distance (3).
+This large native shrub or small tree less than 10m tall originates in subtropical and drier forms of rainforests (Image 1).
+Bark is a green to grey in colour, hard with corky blisters and fine fissures (2).The Odour Bush is strongly scented especially when flowering and can be smelled from a distance (3).
 Clusters of highly perfumed small yellow flowers bloom in late autumn on the NSW north coast (4).
-Simple leaves with an opposite arrangement are; up to 16 cm in length with irregularly toothed margins or sometimes nearly entire, mostly broad elliptic in shape, medium thick and soft to the touch.
+Simple leaves with an opposite arrangement are; up to 16 cm long, mostly broad elliptic in shape with irregularly toothed or sometimes nearly entire margins, medium thick and soft to the touch.
 Upper leaf surface is mid green in colour with few hairs showing, lower surface is densely covered in whitish fine, short hair.
 Apex is acute with a blunt or rounded point.
 Venation is clearly visible and raised on lower surface (5).
 See Leaf Characteristics Page for explanations of terms used.

 Oliver's Sassafras Cinnamomun oliveri Other names: Camphorwood

 This tree species is a member of the Laurel (LAURACEAE) family growing in different types of rainforests along Australia's east coast.
 Under ideal condition it can attain a height of 30m (Photo 1).
 Bark is strongly scented, firm and greyish in colour (2).
-Simple leaves with an opposite arrangement (or slightly off-set) are: up to 16 cm long with a firm and leathery texture, featuring entire wavy margins and emit a strong camphor smell when crushed.
+Simple leaves with an opposite arrangement (or slightly off-set) are: up to 16 cm long, lance-shaped (lanceolate) with entire wavy margins, firm leathery in texture, and emit a strong camphor smell when crushed.
 Leaf apex is acuminate ending in a fine tip, base is wedge-shaped (Photos 3,4 & 5).
 Distribution: From NSW south-coast to northern Qld.

 Orange Bark Maytenus bilocularis